 Code Editors

-There are a lot of very good code editors and IDEs out these days, but my favorite at the moment is Visual Studio Code.
+VS Code is the most popular editor around, and has been the top editor for several years now.
 This app is based on web technologies and has tens of thousands of extensions you can install to suit basically any need.
 There are extensions for virtually every programming language known to man, integration with Git/version control, spell check, themes, and more.
-It also looks nice.
-There’s even a web version now.
-VS Code is essentially the gold standard of code editors in 2021.
+The huge library of extensions is a major draw to developers.
+With extensions, VS code basically becomes a full-fledged IDE.

 Filesystem Analysis